davidchea/OnTheMap/README.md

 After viewing the information posted by other students, a user can post their own location and link.
 The locations are specified with a string and forward geocoded.
 They can be as specific as a full street address or as generic as "Costa Rica" or "Seattle, WA".

-This project is part of the [Udacity iOS Developer Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003).

 ## Screenshots

 <p float="left" align="center">